-Artificial intelligence (AI) is, essentially, technology that mimics human behaviour in some form.
+Artificial intelligence (AI) is a technology that mimics human behaviour in some form.
 Whilst it is somewhat of a ‘catch-all term’, AI loosely consists of a large collection of advanced analysis methods and techniques that are being used in an increasing number of technologies, including cybersecurity.
-To some, AI brings the promise of insights and discoveries that would not be possible with simple observations alone, or are not practical at the scale of large datasets.
-To others, including hardened sceptics within the security community, AI is merely good algorithms and marketing finesse.

 Artificial intelligence has been a topic of interest since ancient antiquity when the Greek myths of Hephaestus and Daedalus incorporated the idea of intelligent robots and artificial beings like Pandora.